 Prior authorization is still one of the strongest first deployments because the workflow is painful, repetitive, measurable, and already full of human review steps.

-An agent can pull relevant chart history, assemble the packet against payer-specific requirements, prepare the portal submission, monitor status, and route exceptions to staff only when the case falls outside the standard lane.
+An agent can pull relevant chart history, assemble the packet against payer-specific requirements, prepare the portal submission, monitor status, and route exceptions only when the case falls outside the standard lane.
 The value comes from reducing rework, shortening turnaround time, and making the human team spend more time on real exceptions instead of packet assembly.

 Patient Scheduling and Communication